 To get up the Rock itself, the quickest route is by cable car.
 You can also drive, or take one of the bus tours.

 All flights land at Gibraltar Airport (GIB) (North Front Airport), half a mile (1km) north of the town centre.
 There is a bus service operating from the airport.
 Taxis and rental cars are also available.

 - From the top of the Rock of Gibraltar you can see Africa, Spain and Gibraltar itself.
 If you’ve got time, hiking up the rock is an enjoyable way to see the landscape on the way up, and the famous Barbary Apes.

-- The Upper Galleries, or Siege Tunnels, are a series of tunnels in the Rock covering about 80km (nearly 50 miles).
+- The Upper Galleries, or Siege Tunnels, are a series of tunnels in the Rock covering about 50 mile (80km).
 Dug by hand by the British during the 18th century, the tunnels were a means of carrying the guns onto the northern face of the Rock, in order to defend Gibraltar from Spanish or French attacks.
 Parts are open to tourists to explore.

 - Of the six beaches on Gibraltar’s shoreline, four are sandy.
 One of the most popular is Catalan Bay, a former fishing village, but today a popular tourist resort.
 The cove surrounds the sandy beach, and there are a few pubs and restaurants here.
 It is one of the furthest out of town, so be prepared for a long(ish) walk or take a taxi.

 - Dolphins swim in the waters around Gibraltar and can often be spotted from the shore.
 For a better chance, take a boat trip dolphin spotting.
 Three agencies currently offer trips – you can book at the tourist office.